HDMI vs DisplayPort vs USB-C Monitor Guide: Which Interface Do You Actually Need?

 - Compatibility: Need to confirm device support

-High Refresh Rate Gaming
+High Refresh Rate Gaming: DisplayPort 1.4 First

 First Choice: DisplayPort 1.4

-- 2K@165Hz: �� DisplayPort, HDMI 2.0
+- 2K@165Hz: DisplayPort first, HDMI 2.0 may fall short

-- 4K@120Hz: �� DP 1.4, �� HDMI 2.1
+- 4K@120Hz: DP 1.4 or HDMI 2.1

 Recommendation: HDMI 2.0 or DP 1.2